brianvoe/state_swap/README.md

-state_swap
+State Swap
 ==========

-Upon changing country state will change as well.
+Upon changing country, state will be swapped out with new values.